mariakna/2020_09_Data-Visualisation-in-R_Jake-Riley/README.md

 **Time:** 9-11am Thursday 24th of September (AEST)

+Presenter: Jake Riley is a clinical data analyst at the Children's Hospital of Philadelphia (CHOP).
+He enjoys developing tools for analytic teams and specializes in data visualization and package development.

 A recording of the zoom session is available [here](https://macquarie.zoom.us/rec/share/Lu5ATs_ZIw9_EPHgTgroIXce220IxN9gYU0Xj625wygeEzlyKYd1TAniaDS43xBa.nKDrMrm41EdCiYgj).